-Learn and watch for signs and symptoms of pneumonia and other lung infections (see the box below).
+Learn and watch for signs and symptoms of pneumonia and other lung infections (see below).

 Avoid close contact with others who may be ill.

 If you do become ill, get plenty of rest and take medications as needed.
 It’s very important to treat your illness quickly so that it doesn’t worsen.

 Prevent buildup of too much mucus in the lungs.
 Problems with the breathing muscles make it hard not only to breathe, but also to cough.
 When you have problems coughing, too much mucus builds up in your lungs.
 This causes congestion and makes infections more likely.
 To help keep your lungs clear:

 Use the coughing techniques you were taught in rehabilitation to move mucus out of your lungs.
-Suctioning and other methods may also be used to remove excess mucus from your lungs.
+Suctioning and other methods may also be used to remove excess mucus from your lungs and airway.

 Drink plenty of water daily.
 This helps thin out mucus so it is easier to cough up.

 Stop smoking.
 Smoking limits the amount of oxygen that is carried to your organs and tissues.
 It also causes great harm to your lungs.
 If you smoke and need help quitting, talk to your doctor.
 Also, call 800-QUIT-NOW (800-784-8669) for more information about quit smoking programs.

 Call your doctor right away if you have any of the following signs of pneumonia or possible lung infection: